dpmagill/iphys-toolbox/README.md

 ## Implementation

 FacePulseRate consists of about 10,000 lines of Matlab code and includes compiled-C code for performance benefits.
-Compiled code is also used from the FFmpeg (R) project for efficiency.
+Compiled code is also used from the FFmpeg (r) project for efficiency.
 However, no code needs to be modified and no files need to be compiled to use FacePulseRate.

 ## License and Third-Party Software Acknowledgements